mmguinness/escape-room/README.md

 User Stories
   ```
-  As a user, So I know what type of game I'm playing I want to see an description page with a start button.
+  As a user,
+  So I know what type of game I'm playing,
+  I want to see an description page with a start button.

-  As a player, So I can not escape without the key the door gives me a prompt that it is locked.
+  As a player,
+  So I can not escape without the key,
+  The door should give me a prompt that it is locked.

+  As a player,
-  As a player So I can play the game, I want to be able to click on the key.
+  So I can play the game,
+  I want to be able to click on the key.

-  As a player, So I can escape the room, I want to be able to use the key and open the door.
+  As a player,
+  So I can escape the room,
+  I want to be able to use the key and open the door.
   ```

 ![Door_Diagram](./public/click_door.png)